sanksan/marketplace/README.md

 ## Questionaire

--The time the exercise took (after dev environment is set up) : 5 hours -Exercise Difficulty: Moderate
+- The time the exercise took (after dev environment is set up) : 5 hours
+- Exercise Difficulty: Moderate
--How did you feel about the exercise itself?
-(1 lowest, 10 highest—awesome way to assess coding ability) - 7 -How do you feel about coding an exercise as a step in the interview process?
+- How did you feel about the exercise itself?
 (1 lowest, 10 highest—awesome way to assess coding ability) - 7
+- How do you feel about coding an exercise as a step in the interview process?
+(1 lowest, 10 highest—awesome way to assess coding ability) - 7
--What would you change in the exercise and/or process?
+- What would you change in the exercise and/or process?
 I think the exercise is a good step to evaluate the design and implementation skills.